 - Do I need to have cash to pay with?

 - What are the qualifications of the staff at Scioto Urgent Care?

 - What are the hours of operation?
 Are you open on holidays?

 - What Insurances does Scioto Urgent Care take?

 This is one of the most difficult questions to answer.
-Some illnesses require immediate medical benefits of a hospital emergency room, however, in many cases an Urgent Care facility is a quicker and often more cost efficient alternative.
+Some illnesses require immediate medical benefits of a hospital emergency room, many cases an Urgent Care facility is a quicker and often more cost efficient alternative.
 The lists below offer some guidance to what sort of treatment each type facilitates.

 No. Scioto Urgent Care will take a $50 co-pay and bill your insurance for you in the event that your carrier is not considered “In-Network”.
 You will be responsible for the difference between the amount of the bill, and the amount paid by your insurance carrier.